krassowski/jupyterlab-citation-manager/README.md

 - storing full data of each citable item in the notebook enables:
     - collaboration between multiple users with separate Zotero collections,
     - retaining the data for citation which got removed from private collection.
-- storing mapping between citation id and citable items in the cell metadata allows to copy cells between notebooks.
+- storing mapping between citation and citable items in the cell metadata allows to copy cells between notebooks.

 ## Usage